Integrating Vantiv and Salesforce using Chargent

 - Remote Site URL

-For detailed testing parameters, you may wish to obtain a copy of the current Vantiv LitleXML Reference Guide PDF from your Vantiv Implementation Consultant.
-Chargent's Salesforce connection to Vantiv has already been certified, so testing is primarily necessary to verify any Salesforce configuration and your merchant credentials.
+For detailed testing parameters, you may wish to request a reference guide from your Vantiv Implementation Consultant.
+Chargent’s Salesforce connection to Vantiv has already been certified, so testing is primarily necessary to verify any Salesforce configuration and your merchant credentials.

 Vantiv Test Credit Card Numbers